-As a business advisory firm L.E.K. does not have a large or complicated supply chain and our suppliers are typically valued well-established service providers such as research companies, lawyers, accountants and other consultants.
+As a business advisory firm, L.E.K. does not have a large or complicated supply chain and our suppliers are typically valued, well-established service providers such as research companies, lawyers, accountants and other consultants.
 Some of our suppliers are based in the relevant jurisdiction of the L.E.K. entity they supply while others are engaged on a global scale.

-Other suppliers in our chain mainly related to the provision of administrative and non-revenue related services such as landlords, employment agencies, sub-contractors for certain IT functions, maintenance of printers, cleaners, office and kitchen equipment, taxi and other transport providers, off-side storage and certain SaaS solutions used for human resources and finance systems.
+Other suppliers in our chain mainly provide administrative and non-revenue-related services, and include entities such as landlords, employment agencies, subcontractors for certain IT functions, maintenance of printers, cleaners, office and kitchen equipment, taxi and other transport providers, and operators of off-site storage and certain SaaS solutions used for human resources and finance systems.

-Contractual relationships in our supply chain often contain provisions requiring supplier's assurances of compliance with modern slavery and human trafficking laws specifically or as a generic compliance with applicable legislation depending on the type of contracts and potential risk assessed.
+Contractual relationships in our supply chain often contain provisions requiring the supplier's assurances of compliance with modern slavery and human trafficking laws specifically or as a generic compliance with applicable legislation depending on the type of contracts and potential risk assessed.
+We expect our suppliers to provide fair employment practices and encourage them to run their business ethically.